Road Trip from Helsinki to Tromso

 Finally, we arrived in Tromso in the evening.
 We had booked a room at Comfort Hotel Xpress Tromso in the city centre.
 The hotel is a self-service hotel having only basic services but it is well-located.
 If the price matches, this hotel is a good choice.

 Parking in Tromso is expensive.
 Hotels do not have parking areas.
 It is free to park on the street during the night time but finding a free slot takes a lot of time.
 During the daytime, only 1 to 2 hours of parking is allowed and you have to pay a high hourly rate.

 The easiest way to park is to drive to a parking tunnel.
 There are two of them in Tromso: Fjellet and Seminaret.
 Overnight parking in a tunnel costs about 10 to 20 euros but the day rate is much higher.
 It's better to leave early morning to save some parking budget.

-Easypark is a handy app to pay for parking in Tromso.
-In the tunnels, you need to pay to a machine before driving out.
+Easypark is a handy app for paying for parking in Tromso.
+You need to pay to a machine in the tunnels before driving out.

 Eating in Norway drains your budget fast.
-Expect to pay from 15 to 20 euros for a good meal in Burger King.
-In a normal restaurant, a meal costs double.
+Expect to pay from 15 to 20 euros for a good meal at Burger King.
+In a normal restaurant, meal costs double.
 In the summertime, having a picnic outside is a recommended choice to save money.